Multilevel Digital Contact Tracing: Methodology and Results

-There are two major components of the contact tracing system: {\bf module 1} (mobile app) -- data acquisition by smartphones -- continuous capturing of the enormous asynchronous analog social contacts events through Bluetooth enabled devices, subsequently conversion into discrete form and send to the server, {\bf module 2} -- computation on PHA server: a) analyze the discrete mobile app data stream to identify close contacts, (b) use the efficient storage representation to hold all such close contact data for the last $D$ days period, (c) design an effective contact tracing algorithm working on such voluminous data to generate contact trace results within a reasonable time, and (d) finally, represent outputs in an efficient form so that it can be used to show infection pathways.
+There are two major components of the contact tracing system: {\bf module 1} (mobile app) -- data acquisition by smartphones -- capturing of proximity social contacts through Bluetooth enabled devices, subsequently conversion into discrete form and send to the PHA, {\bf module 2} -- computation on PHA side: a) analyze the discrete close contact data (b) uses an efficient {\em storage representation} to hold all such close contact data for the last $D$ days period, (c) design an {\em effective contact tracing algorithm} working on such voluminous data to generate contact trace results within a reasonable time, and can be used to show the {\em infection pathways}.
+This article only focuses on the algorithm and implementation of {\bf (module 2)}.

-We only focus on the algorithm and implementation of the contact tracing system on the PHA server-side {\bf (module 2)}.
-Note that in practical situations, all individuals under PHA are not using smartphones and hence not included in $\Sigma$.
-It is predicted that by $2021$, there will be $3.8$ billion of smartphone users for the world population of $7.8$ billion \cite{smart_phone_user_2021}.
-Therefore, we can bring almost half of the world population under a digital contact tracing system by efficiently implement it.
-The following section discusses the digitization into close contact vector, close contact graph construction, and contact tracing processing in detail.